- Tell your older child about your pregnancy when you tell your friends. It’s important that he hears this from you, and not someone else!

-- If any (other) big changes are coming up in your toddler’s life, like moving to a new bed or bedroom, toilet training, or starting preschool, plan to get through them before the baby arrives.
+- If any (other) big changes are coming up in your toddler’s life, like moving to a new bed or bedroom, start toilet training, or starting preschool, plan to get through them before the baby arrives.

 - If it’s possible, visit friends with a new baby.